 - add a new line

-file in the same folder to includeMAPS_API_KEY=DEFAULT_API_KEY
+local.defaults.propertiesfile in the same folder to includeMAPS_API_KEY=DEFAULT_API_KEYorGOOGLE_MAPS_API_KEY=DEFAULT_APIkey-value pair- Note: value

 - Note: value